Gaia-Protocol/Docs/en/gaia-protocol-details/whitelist_info.md

 * Public-Sale will be ended if the Public-Sale amount is sold out.
 (6,000 NFTs)
 * Price: **1,000 Klay**
+* Unminted NFTs will be burned after the Public-Sale
 ### Related NFTs/Tokens Links

 * [**Kronos DAO**](https://kronosdao.finance)